 We enjoyed several other hikes during our three day stay in Capitol Reef NP, including:

-- Enjoy great views and an impressive arch on Hickman Bridge Trail, one Capitol Reef’s most popular hikes.
+- Enjoy great views and an impressive arch while hiking Hickman Bridge Trail, one Capitol Reef’s most popular hikes.

-- Looking down on the mighty Chimney Rock from the Chimney Rock Loop.
+- Looking down on the mighty Chimney Rock while hiking the Chimney Rock Loop.

 - An all-day adventure stringing the Frying Pan, Cassidy Arch and Grand Wash Trail together for some of the best scenery in the park.